 What do I need to become an accountant?

 There are several accounting qualifications you can consider.
-Each has focuses on different areas and approaches, but all will prepare you for a successful career as an accountant.
+Each focuses on different areas and approaches, but all will prepare you for a successful career as an accountant.

 The Association of Chartered Certified Accountants is a leading international accountancy body and their official qualification is recognised and respected globally.
 With a strong focus on professional values, ethics and governance, the ACCA qualification provides you with the professional mind set you need to enter the world of accountancy.